 4. It’s completely transparent

 …bitcoin stores details of every single transaction that ever happened in the network in a huge version of a general ledger, called the blockchain.
 The blockchain tells all.
 If you have a publicly used bitcoin address, anyone can tell how many bitcoins are stored at that address.
 They just don’t know that it’s yours.
-There are measures that people can take to make their activities more opaque on the bitcoin network, though, such as not using the same bitcoin addresses consistently, and not transferring lots of bitcoin to a single address.
+There are measures that people can take to make their activities more opaque on the bitcoin network, though, such as not using the same bitcoin addresses consistently, and not be transferring lots of bitcoin to a single address.

-5. Transaction fees are miniscule
+5. Transaction fees are minuscule

 Your bank may charge you a £10 fee for international transfers.
 Bitcoin doesn’t.